Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 Stephanie Bennett, DNP, FNP-BC, PMHNP-BC

-Dr. Stephanie Bennett is a clinical assistant professor and graduate clinical coordinator at Georgia Baptist College of Nursing of Mercer University.
+Dr. Stephanie Bennett is a clinical assistant professor and psychiatric-mental health track lead at Georgia Baptist College of Nursing of Mercer University.
 She received both her MSN and DNP from Mercer University.

 Dr. Bennett held positions in multiple areas of acute care, including ICU, house supervision, and management.
 She’s also held positions as ICU charge nurse, ICU director, and clinical supervisor.
 After completing the master of science in nursing program, she was employed as a full-time hospitalist at a regional hospital.
 She also practices as a nurse practitioner in a mental health office and volunteers at a free clinic providing primary care.